Transcribing Brainstorming Sessions: Record Creativity!

 Postpone analysis.
 Save the critique.
 For maximum creativity, make the first and second meetings strictly positive.
 You want to build on each other’s ideas, not tear down.
 A good transcript can record creativity in process and deliver it promptly.
 This can give important feedback on whether a meeting was conducted optimally.

 Make a big list on a whiteboard that everyone can see.
-And use a quality transcription service when you want to record these meetings.
-You may be great at taking notes, but you may still be surprised by how much gets lost without transcribing brainstorming sessions.
+And make an audio or video recording.
+Use a quality transcription service when you want to transcribe these meetings.
+You may be great at taking notes, but you may still be surprised by how much gets lost without an actual transcript.

 - Best Practices